COLA508/Lafvin_Smart_Home-UsingTutorials/docs/source/install_CH340_serial_port_driver.rst

    In some cases, you may need to **restart Windows** after installation to ensure the driver takes effect.

 ------------------------------------
-Verifying Driver Installation (Device Manager)
+Checking Correct Driver Installation in Device Manager
 ------------------------------------

 Once the driver is installed, connect the ESP32 board to your computer.